Sure Dividend

 Business Overview

-Cincinnati Financial is an insurance company, founded in 1950.
-It offers business, home, and auto insurance, as well as financial products including life insurance, annuities, and property and casualty insurance.
+Cincinnati Financial is an insurance company founded in 1950.
+It offers business, home, auto insurance, and financial products, including life insurance, annuities, and property and casualty insurance.
 Revenue is derived from five sources, with agencies across 46 states.

 The company has more than 2,000 agency relationships with over 3,000 locations.
-Many of them have a meaningful market share as well, as Cincinnati Financial has grown over the years.
+Many of them also have a meaningful market share, as Cincinnati Financial has grown over the years.

 Source: Investor Presentation